ByteInternet/django-eventhandler/README.rst

 Usage
 -----
-Events that are received from AMQP should be JSON messages.
-Each message should have a key named `type`, with a `str` value.
+Events that are received from AMQP should be JSON-encoded dicts.
+Each message should have a key named `type`, with `str` value.
 This value can be used in a decorator, to have the event handler execute a function when receiving an event.

 Example: